|Mode:||Object Mode and Edit Mode|

 Rings are face loops and not edge loops, which would be one less.

-An icosphere is a polyhedra sphere made up of triangles.
-Icospheres are normally used to achieve a more isotropical layout of vertices than a UV sphere.
+An icosphere is a polyhedral sphere made up of triangles.
+Icospheres are normally used to achieve a more isotropical layout of vertices than a UV sphere, in other words, they are uniform in every direction.

 - How many recursions are used to define the sphere.
 At level 1 the Icosphere is an icosahedron, a solid with 20 equilateral triangular faces.
-Any increasing level of subdivision splits each triangular face into four triangles.
+Each increase in the number of subdivisions splits each triangular face into four triangles.

-Subdividing an icosphere rises the vertex count very high even with few iterations (10 times creates 5,242,880 triangles), Adding such a dense mesh is a sure way to cause the program to crash.
+Subdividing an icosphere raises the vertex count very quickly even with few iterations (10 times creates 5,242,880 triangles), Adding such a dense mesh is a sure way to cause the program to crash.

 Objects that can be created out of cylinders include handles or rods.